Skip to Content

 As much as I dreaded not being able to have this seasonal treat, I wasn’t willing to risk ruining all my hard work and success for it, either.

-With the holidays fast approaching, I was on the hunt to figure out a mock apple option that would allow me to create a keto apple crisp without the insulin spike of fructose.
+With the holidays fast approaching, I was looking to figure out a mock apple option that would allow me to create gluten-free apple crisp without the sugar spike of fructose.

 I needed something that would impersonate an apple perfectly in the dish.